Rush (band): 2001–2009: Comeback, Vapor Trails and Snakes & Arrows

-In January 2001, Lee, Lifeson, and Peart came together to see if they could reassemble the band.
+In January 2001, Lee, Lifeson, and Peart came together to attempt to reassemble the band.
 According to Peart, "We laid out no parameters, no goals, no limitations, only that we would take a relaxed, civilized approach to the project."
 With the help of producer Paul Northfield, the band produced seventy-four minutes of music for their new album Vapor Trails, which was written and recorded in Toronto.
 Vapor Trails marked the first Rush studio recording to not include any keyboards or synthesizers since Caress of Steel.
 According to the band, the album's developmental process was extremely taxing and took approximately 14 months to finish, the longest they had ever spent writing and recording a studio album.
 Vapor Trails was released on May 14, 2002; to herald the band's comeback, the single and lead track from the album, "One Little Victory", was designed to grab the attention of listeners with its rapid guitar and drum tempos.
 The album was supported by the band's first tour in six years, including first-ever concerts in Brazil and Mexico City, where they played to some of the largest crowds of their career.
-The largest was a capacity of 60,000 in São Paulo.
-Vapour Trails peaked at No. 3 in Canada and No. 6 in the US, while selling disappointingly in the UK where it peaked at No.38.
+The largest was a capacity crowd of 60,000 in São Paulo.
+Vapor Trails peaked at No. 3 in Canada and No. 6 in the US, while selling disappointingly in the UK, where it peaked at No. 38.

-A live album and DVD, Rush in Rio, was released in October 2003 featuring the last performance of the band's Vapor Trails Tour on November 23, 2002, at Maracanã Stadium in Rio de Janeiro, Brazil.
-To celebrate the band's 30th anniversary, June 2004 saw the release of Feedback, an extended play recorded in suburban Toronto featuring eight covers of such artists as Cream, The Who and The Yardbirds, bands the members of Rush cite as inspiration around the time of their inception.
-To help support Feedback and continue celebrating their 30th anniversary as a band, Rush launched the 30th Anniversary Tour in the summer of 2004, playing dates in the United States, Canada, the United Kingdom, Germany, Italy, Sweden, the Czech Republic, and the Netherlands.
+A live album and DVD, Rush in Rio, was released in October 2003, featuring the last performance of the band's Vapor Trails Tour on November 23, 2002, at Maracanã Stadium in Rio de Janeiro, Brazil.
+To celebrate the band's 30th anniversary, June 2004 saw the release of Feedback, an extended play work recorded in suburban Toronto featuring eight covers of artists including Cream, The Who and The Yardbirds, bands the members of Rush cite as being their inspiration around the time of their inception.
+Helping to support Feedback and continue celebrating their 30th anniversary as a band, Rush launched the 30th Anniversary Tour in the summer of 2004, playing dates in the United States, Canada, the United Kingdom, Germany, Italy, Sweden, the Czech Republic, and the Netherlands.
 On September 24, 2004, the concert at The Festhalle in Frankfurt, Germany was filmed for a DVD titled R30: 30th Anniversary World Tour, which was released on November 22, 2005.
-This release omitted eight songs also included on Rush in Rio; the complete concert was released on Blu-ray on December 8, 2009.
+The release omitted eight songs also included on Rush in Rio; the complete concert was released on Blu-ray on December 8, 2009.